ashishjha89/OrderProducts/README.md

 4. Deploy services to ECS (Elastic Container Service) or EKS (Elastic Kubernetes Service)
 5. Configure VPC with private subnets for internal services
 6. Use AWS Secrets Manager for credentials

+### Action Items

+- [ ] Review `docker-compose.yml` to see if the ports need to be exposed (e.g. can we definitely remove for: "zookeeper, broker, connect, mysql, mongodb" and potentially also remove for "zipkin and discovery-server").
+- [ ] Review if there is a need to keep separate copy for EC2, e.g. `docker-compose.ec2.yml`.